truefoundry/elasti/README.md

 $ make docker-publish
 ```

-You will need to repeat the 3rd and 4th steps when making any changes in the activator and need to test it inside k8s.
+You will need to repeat the 3rd and 4th steps when making any changes in the resolver and need to test it inside k8s.

-## Deploy Activator
+## Deploy resolver

-Apply activator yaml in elasti namespace.
+Apply resolver yaml in elasti namespace.
 ```bash
 $ kubectl create namespace elasti
 $ kubectl label namespace elasti istio-injection=enabled